dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickcharts.txt

 You can find this example at: https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples/quickhowto

 Take a look at the :doc:`api`.
-For aditional costumization
+For additional customization

 Some images: